hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 The `Connection` object must remain open while reading the cursor.
 Keep this in mind if you plan to return the `Cursor<>` object to a caller; the caller must keep the database connection open while reading the cursor.

 The same can be said about the `Cursor`.
 Since this object implements `AutoCloseable` it can be easily used in a try-with-resources statement as shown in the example above.
-However, if the closing is managed separately -- maybe because the Cursor is returned to the caller -- appropriate care will need to be taken to make sure it's always closed and the internal resources are freed.
+However, if the closing is managed separately &mdash; maybe because the Cursor is returned to the caller &mdash; appropriate care will need to be taken to make sure it's always closed and the internal resources are freed.

 #### PostgreSQL